 All vehicles must be kept clean and orderly at all times.
 Vehicles must be locked when not in use.
 It is the vehicle operator's responsibility to regularly check fluid levels and inspect for deficiencies.
-Any vehicle in need of repairs must be reported to the supervisor at once.
+Any vehicle in need of repairs must be reported to the supervisor and maint@mtlaney.com email address at once.

-Any accident, damage or fines incurred may be the responsibility of the employee and could, at the supervision's discretion, be reason for immediate termination.
+Any incident, damage or fines incurred may be the responsibility of the employee and could, at the supervision's discretion, be reason for immediate termination.

-Any fines resulting from speeding or any other traffic violation while operating a company vehicle will be the sole responsibility of the employee.
+Any fines resulting from speeding or any other traffic violations while operating a company vehicle will be the sole responsibility of the employee.
 Parking citations will be reviewed on a case-by-case basis.

-No riders are allowed in company vehicles other than M.T.
-Laney employees.
-Exceptions will be reviewed on a case-by-case basis by a M.T.
-Laney management representative.
+No riders are allowed in company vehicles other than Laney Company employees.
+Exceptions will be reviewed on a case-by-case basis by a Laney Companies management representative.